Kaktushose/jda-commands/wiki/docs/interactions/commands.md

     }
     ```

-We then need to implement a [`GuildScopeProvider`](https://kaktushose.github.io/jda-commands/javadocs/4/io.github.kaktushose.jda.commands.core/com/github/kaktushose/jda/commands/scope/GuildScopeProvider.html)
+We then need to implement a <com.github.kaktushose.jda.commands.scope.GuildScopeProvider> to only register this command
-to only register this command for guilds that have paid for that feature:
+for guilds that have paid for that feature:
 !!! example
     ```java
     public class PremiumGuildsProvider implements GuildScopeProvider {